-While we certainly want to nurture the gifts of any budding creative genius, we don’t want our bright young thinkers to be distracted by every shiny object.
+While we certainly want to nurture the gifts of any budding creative genius, we also don’t want our bright, young thinkers to be distracted by every shiny object.

-A good place to start attention focus training is to have students keep eyes on a target for a goal of 3 minutes, all while walking toward and away from the target.
-Once they reach their 3 minute goal (which may take weeks or months to achieve, by the way) we increase the level of difficulty and set a new 3 minute goal.
+A good place to start attention focus training is to have students keep their eyes on a target for a goal of 3 minutes, all while walking toward and away from the target.
+Once they reach their 3-minute goal (which may take weeks or months to achieve, by the way) we increase the level of difficulty and set a new 3-minute goal.

-Relating heard information to visual imagery builds understanding and recall.
-At the basic level simply say any word (avoid non-visual words) and ask your student to describe it to you in detail.
-Practice with single words, then build up to phrases, then sentences.
+Relating heard information to visual imagery builds understanding and memory.
+At the basic level, simply say any word (avoid non-visual words) and ask your student to describe it to you in detail.
+Encourage details like color, size, shape, background, etc. Practice with single words, then build up to phrases, then sentences.

 When ready, apply these same principles to written words using vocabulary cards and simple reading material.
-Progress to more advanced passages until visualizing written material becomes second nature.
+Level-up to more advanced passages until visualizing written material becomes second nature.

 Some struggling readers like The Daydreamer (and The Storyteller) find themselves reading random words from different lines on the page.
-Suddenly they read a word from 2 lines above or 3 lines below the line they are reading.
+Suddenly, a word from 2 lines above or 3 lines below drops into the line they are reading.
 Building Visual Tracking Skills THE BOOK targets this issue plus helps students build visual discrimination skills at the same time.

 Care to read the entire Profile of a Unique Learner series?
 Here you go: